mccombspj/kurumastories/content/nissan/bluebird/CG-GT-Nissan-Bluebird-U-1600-SSS-E-vs-Toyota-Celica-GTV-1972.md

 The shift pattern is the same as in the Fiat 124, with fifth gear located to the upper right, and you cannot shift into the reverse gate below that without lifting the lever, so there is no worry about making a mistake.
-The shift is sure and light, with a relatively short throw, which is pleasant.
+The shift is sure and light, with a relatively short throw and a pleasant feel.

 What was a little disappointing about this car was the acceleration performance.
 The 0-400m time was 17.5 seconds, and 0-1000m took 32.3 seconds, which was far behind the 16.8 seconds and 32.0 seconds of the Celica GT we tested last year, and overtaking acceleration was even worse.
-On the other hand, the top speeds were 176.8km/h for the GT and 175.4km/h for the GTV, which are pretty much the same, so we don't think that the GTV's engine was particularly out of order.
+On the other hand, the top speeds were 176.8km/h for the GT and 175.4km/h for the GTV, which are pretty much the same, so we don't think that the GTV's engine was particularly out of tune.